waffleio/waffle.io-takeout/doc/REPLICATED.md

  This will install the management application, which takes care of downloading and installing Waffle Takeout, as well as providing a simple web interface for setting up the platform, and for viewing runtime metrics.

+ This requires access to the internet, but only during the installation process.
+If you are unable to allow access the internet during installation or upgrades, please contact support@waffle.io and we can provide you with alternate installation instructions.

+ The installation process can also connect to the internet through a proxy, and only needs access to these IP addresses: `52.7.167.120` and `54.174.248.164`.

- Once the script has run you can navigate to `https://waffle-io.your-domain.com:8800` to complete the setup.
+ Once the script has run you can navigate to `https://waffle.company.com:8800` to complete the setup.

  From here you can upload your trial license key, add your GitHub OAuth details, upload an SSL certificate and enter other configuration options.

- If you are running the Platform host on EC2, we recommend using an image that uses EBS for the root volume, as well as allocating 30 gigs of space to it.
-It is also recommended to not destroy the volume on instance termination.
+ If you are running the Platform host on EC2, we recommend using an image that uses EBS for the root volume, as well as allocating 32 gigs of space to it.

 ## Maintenance

 ### Updating your Waffle Takeout Installation

-You can check for new releases by going to the management interface dashboard `https://waffle-io.your-domain.com:8800` and clicking on the 'Check Now' button.
+You can check for new releases by going to the management interface dashboard `https://waffle.company.com:8800` and clicking on the 'Check Now' button.
 If an update is available you will be able to read the release notes and install the update.

-It is also recommended to run the following commands on the Platform host afterwards:
+It is also recommended to run the following commands on the host afterwards:

 ```curl
 $ sudo apt-get update